deco3500-2017/TeamBeyondBeingThere/README.md

 ### Issues

 #### Exploring possibilities v.s.
 Unifying designs
 The team did not want to limit the design at the early stage, so all members were involved in the initial design phase.
-But the problem was that all designs look extremely different and the app then lacked consistency and hard to learn and use, as confirmed in the A/B test.
+But the problem was that all designs look extremely different and the app then lacked consistency and was hard to learn and use, as confirmed in the A/B test.

 To solve the problem, the team will work individually after the A/B test to best utilise each member's abilities.
 One or two will work on the interaction and interface design, and others will work on the development of the prototype and facilitating user tests.
 By limiting the quantity of members working on the same task, it is more likely that the design is consistent and unified.
 Also, the A/B test and the feedback from it can make every member of the team get a coherent understanding of the user's requirements.